 How Are Women Under Threat in the Trump Era?

-Now, more than two months after Trump was sworn into office, it's clear that women's rights are in real danger.
+Now, more than seven months after Trump was sworn into office, it's clear that women's rights are in real danger.
 The Trump-supported American Health Care Act, which was mercifully pulled on March 24, threatened to strip away basic health care for women by no longer requiring insurance companies to cover essentials like birth control, maternity care, and mammograms.
-Meanwhile, Trump has nominated Neil Gorsuch to the Supreme Court, a conservative judge for whom women's rights are far from a priority.
+Meanwhile, the Senate confirmed the nomination of Neil Gorsuch to the Supreme Court, a conservative judge for whom women's rights are far from a priority.
 (And his vice president Mike Pence is no better on that front.)

 The fact is, Trump's cabinet consists overwhelmingly of white men who have so far displayed a lack of empathy and knowledge in making decisions about women's issues.
 As Dr. Charmaine Nelson, a professor of art history at McGill University and expert on feminism and race relations, told POPSUGAR in an email: "Until such time as men have uteruses, vaginas, menstrual cycles, and pregnancies, and until such time as they are the main targets of sexual violence, assault, rape, and sexist bullying, women should be at the forefront in creating policies and programs about the health and well-being of our bodies."